How to configure a proxy#

 $ sudo pro config set ua_apt_http_proxy=http://host:port

-$ sudo pro config set ua_apt_https_proxy=https://host:port
+$ sudo pro config set ua_apt_https_proxy=http://host:port

 Authenticate your proxy server#